casdoor/casdoor-website/docs/integration/php/zentao.md

 The URL here refers to calling the 'index' method in the 'oidc' module.
 You also need to set a variable separator.
 By default, the framework uses a dash ("-").
-Please refer to the official Zentao framework for more details.
+See the official Zentao framework docs for more details.
 ["zentaoPHP框架"](https://devel.easycorp.cn/book/zentaophphelp/about-10.html)

 :::